thoughtspot/thoughtspot.github.io/_app-integrate/custom-branding/change-the-footer-text.md

 ---
 title: [Change the footer text]
 summary: You can customize ThoughtSpot's footer test to add a company-specific message.
-last_updated: 2/4/2020
+last_updated: 2/24/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The ThoughtSpot footer appears by default in the ThoughtSpot application.
 It also appears with an embed application that encompasses an individual pinboard or a full application.
-In embed applications that are have a single visualization, you can ask your ThoughtSpot support engineer to disable the footer.
+In embed applications that have a single visualization, you can ask your ThoughtSpot support engineer to disable the footer.